It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 Look, I'm glad you called out there.

-Uh thanks very much.
+Frank, thanks very much.

 Having more fun than a human being should be allowed to have Rush Limbaugh and the EIB network.

-U.S. government, which is GM Chrysler and the UAW.
+The U.S. government, I saw it on Fox, U.S. government, which is GM Chrysler and the UAW.

-I mean, that's written that's who this is now.
+I mean, that's who this is now.

-GM Chrysler, Obama and the UAW demanding to know what Toyota knew and when did they know it regarding the brake problems and all these recalled cars.
+GM, Chrysler, Obama, and the UAW demanding to know what Toyota knew and when did they know it regarding the brake problems and all these recalled cars.

 Now, this clearly, ladies and gentlemen, is harassment.